Data Protection Policy Statement

 3. Any breach of the University's policies, procedures or guidance may result in the University being legally liable for the consequences and internal disciplinary action being taken.

-1. All employees and agents processing personal data for and on behalf of the University are responsible for ensuring that any processing of personal data carried out by them complies with the Act.
+1. All employees and agents processing personal data for and on behalf of the University are responsible for ensuring that any processing of personal data carried out by them complies with the Data Protection Legislation.

-2. All line managers are responsible for ensuring that the processing of personal data carried out in their School/Service Area is compliant with the Act and that employees reporting to them are aware of their responsibilities under the Act and have received training.
+2. All line managers are responsible for ensuring that the processing of personal data carried out in their School/Service Area is compliant with the Data Protection Legislation and that employees reporting to them are aware of their responsibilities under the Data Protection Legislation and have received training.

 3. Governance Services are responsible for overseeing compliance, developing guidance and providing advice and training to employees.

-The Data Protection Act sets out eight principles governing the use of personal information with which all University users must comply unless an exemption applies.
-These principles ensure that personal information is:
+The Data Protection Legislation sets out six principles governing the use of personal information with which all University users must comply unless an exemption applies.
+These principles are:

-Further guidance is available in the University's Data Protection Code of Practice.
+Further guidance is available on these pages and in the University's Data Protection Code of Practice.